 We’re fortunate to be working with experts at the Oregon Department of Forestry (ODF) and Oregon State University’s (OSU) Pollinator Health Program who are at the forefront of this kind of research.

-Over the course of two years (2018-2020) we treated nearly 40 acres of recently harvested forestland with different variations of habitat enhancement.
+Over the course of three years (2018-2021) we treated over 165 acres of recently harvested forestland with different variations of habitat enhancement.
 Treatments include:

 - Sewing seed of native plants that are particularly valuable to pollinators, either as food or habitat.